 Know when to chase

 So it's been 30 days and still no payment?
-Give it a couple of days before you chase your client.
-You want to give them a chance as there'll potentially have their own cash flow to consider.
+Give it a couple of days before you pursue your client.
+You want to give them a chance as there'll potentially have their cash flow to consider.
 Give it three or four days before you contact your client.

 Don't assume the worst

 When you chase for payment for the first time, don't be angry with your client.
-And don't assume the worst either.
-People easily forget, so a friendly reminder might be the only thing that's required.
+And don't think the worst, either.
+People quickly forget so a friendly reminder might be the only thing that's required.

 Send a friendly email